 I Corinthians 12:31 But covet earnestly the best gifts: and yet show I unto you a more excellent way.

-This way of course is the way of love, and every one of us here is equipped to love every one of us here.
-So in that sense none of us is behind anybody in gifts.
+This way, of course, is the way of love, and every one of us here is equipped to love every other.
+So in that sense, none of us is behind anybody in gifts.
 We can all love, but we have to grow into that.